baby girl sitting up in bed, holding a tissue to her nose

 How to Prevent It

-• Avoid touching your face if your hands are not clean, especially eyes, nose and mouth.
+- Avoid touching your face if your hands are not clean (especially eyes, nose and mouth.

-You can also wear a mask, especially if you are sick or will be around someone who is sick.
+- Wear a mask, especially if you are sick or will be around someone who is sick.

 Symptoms

 Symptoms usually appear within a few days after infection.
-They include:

 Symptoms usually appear in stages and not all at once.
 Call your healthcare professional if you or your child has trouble breathing or drinking enough fluids, or symptoms worsen.